 “Yugo!
 Your purpleness!
 Over here!”
-Yugo’s men were still distracted by the wriggling Captain Rob on top of them.
+Yugo’s men were still distracted by the wriggling Rob on top of them.
 It took all of them to keep him from bonepicking his way back to his feet; chairs toppled left and right.
 Yugo’s dagger moved closer to Herc’s throat.
-Alast jumped, not towards the gravefolk, but towards the stone coffin.
+Alast jumped, not toward the gravefolk, but to the coffin.
 He grabbed the exposed edges of the skin and ripped it from the soil.
 When a clod of it struck the back of Yugo’s skull, he finally turned.
-Alast held the skin up, trying not to think about the disgusting cool softness of the flesh, and threatened to rip it down the middle.
+Alast held the pelt up, trying not to think about the disgusting cool softness of the flesh, and threatened to rip it down the middle.
 “Back away or I’ll tear it worse!”

 The boy’s distraction was admirable; it bought time for Dawn to hop over to the weapons chest.
-She came down on the lock with her feet, not only smashing it but destroying the front of the chest entirely.
+She came down on the lock with her feet, smashing not only it but destroying the front of the chest entirely.
 Roary snuck in and tossed swords to Ladyfish and Teal.
-He grabbed one himself and used it to break the chains on Dawn’s wrists and ankles.
+He grabbed one himself and used the Dagyvr weapon to break the chains on Dawn’s wrists and ankles.

 His next toss put Rob’s jump club right where it belonged.
 The Captain immediately used it to force his freedom.
 He flipped twice across the floor and to Herc’s side.
 The musician bobbed in and out of consciousness.
 Rob ripped a leg from his pants and tied a knot, a functioning float-weight to be specific, around Herc’s side to keep pressure on his wound and stem the flow of blood.

 “I’m sorry for this,” he said in the man’s ear as he picked him up and carried him over his shoulders.
 Herc gasped at the pain before passing out completely.
-Some of his blood ran down the side of Rob’s face, thinning in the water left from Yugo’s humiliation.
-“We need to get out of here!” he bellowed to the others.
+Some of his blood ran down the side of Rob’s face, thinning in the water left from Yugo’s humiliating shower.
+“We need to get out of here!” he bellowed at the others.

 “You’re not going anywhere!”
 Yugo returned.
 He swung at Rob with naught but his bony fists.
-Teal put herself between them and forced him back with her sword.
-As Yugo’s men finally got to their feet it became obvious the prisoners couldn’t maintain the upper hand for long, especially if any of the thousand soldiers just outside noticed the commotion in the wagon.
+Teal put herself between them and forced him back with her blade.
+As Yugo’s men finally got to their feet it became obvious the prisoners couldn’t maintain the upper hand for long, especially if any of the 2,000 soldiers just outside noticed the commotion in the wagon.

 None of them had bothered to find a way out yet, so Dawn took it upon herself to create one.
 A bonepicking jump sent her ripping through the bropato covering atop the wagon.
-She landed on top of the vehicle and then lowered her hand back down.
-Alast tossed her the chain with one hand and held the bonds of the tile with the other.
-Dawn used her strength to pull the boy up and out; she overdid it slightly.
-Alast squirmed in the air and eventually bounced across the springy bropato.
+She landed on it and then lowered her hand back inside.
+Alast tossed her the chain with one hand and held the bonds of the tile with the other so she could use her strength to pull the boy up and out, which she overdid slightly.
+Alast writhed in the air and eventually bounced across the springy bropato.
 He stayed closed to the tile as Dawn helped the others up one by one.

-The poking blades became too numerous to manage, so Captain Rob pulled his sword most of the way out and ran it in a tight descending spiral down the side of the tower.
-When he was at the best angle he could hope for he put his feet flat on the side and leapt outward, kicking a gravefolk off of his tilehoof mount.
+The poking blades became too numerous to manage, so the Captain pulled his sword most of the way out and ran it in a tight descending spiral down the tower.
+When he was at the best angle he could hope for, he put his feet flat on the side and sprung off, kicking a gravefolk off his tilehoof mount.
 Rob’s feet were so full of compressed gravitation that they shattered the man’s bony body into nothing but white powder.
 His skull rolled away, probably to be crushed under the feet of his fellow marchers.